*Updated on 4-12-2018

 The 10 episode-based measures are being evaluated and thus will not be included in 2018.

-4. Improvement scoring will apply to Cost category as well
+4. Improvement scoring will not apply to Cost category in 2018

 5. Cost performance category will have its own benchmarks

-Similar to the calculation of Quality performance category score, the Cost score would be calculated by comparing performance against benchmarks and the points will be assigned on a decile system.
-However, there are few differences as compared to the Quality score calculation:
+Similar to the calculation of Quality performance category score, the Cost score would be calculated on a decile system by comparing performance against benchmarks.
+However, Cost score calculation is a little different than the Quality score calculation:

 - The Cost benchmarks will be based on the performance for the same year unlike the Quality benchmarks that are based on prior years’ performance